(please scroll down)

 www.jordanklapman.com/

 Jordan, an accomplished stride pianist is a big fan of Fats Waller.
-As well as playing, Jordan also composes music, as well as producing and directing jazz music productions. |
+As well as playing, Jordan also composes music, writes, produces and directs jazz music productions. |

 |